MicrosoftDocs/well-architected/well-architected/security/testing.md

 In this methodology of simulated attacks, there are two teams:

 -   The *red* team is the adversary attempting to model real-world attacks.
-If they're successful, you will be able to find gaps in your security design and evaluate the blast radius containment of their breaches.
+If they're successful, you'll be able to find gaps in your security design and evaluate the blast radius containment of their breaches.

 -   The *blue* team is the workload team that defends against the attacks.
 They test their ability to detect, respond, and remediate the attacks.
-They will be able to validate defenses that have been put in place to protect workload resources.
+They'll be able to validate defenses that have been put in place to protect workload resources.

 If conducted as routine tests, war game exercises can help provide ongoing visibility and assurance that your defenses work as designed, potentially testing across different levels within your workload(s).